 - At least 14 years' old - Must have a signed and completed waiver (see Forms section).
-If under 18, the waiver must be also be signed by participant's parent or quardian. - Purchase tickets at the Trading Post (\$5.00).
+If under 18, the waiver must also be signed by participant's parent or guardian. - Purchase tickets at the COPE Tower (\$5.00).

-The time scheduled for the Wednesday night zip-line is from 5:30pm to 7:00pm.
+The time scheduled for the Wednesday night zip-line is from 5:30pm to 6:55 pm.
 Please be on time as there will be a lot of activities at the lakefront on Family Night.
-Note that all events and activities will stop at 7:00pm in order to allow for Evening Colors and the OA Calling Out Ceremony.
+Note that all events and activities will stop at 7:00pm to allow for Evening Colors and the OA Calling Out Ceremony.